 For more information on Safety Patrol, contact Katie Hayse, email@example.com.

 Bible Journaling Club

 The Bible Journaling Club is open to all students 5th-12th grade.
 It provides an opportunity for a personal expression of scripture.
 The Bible Journaling Club meets every Wednesday following early dismissal until 4:30pm in the Family Life Center Cafe.
-Club members must bring something to journal in, but all other supplies are provided for a small fee.
+Club members must bring something to journal in, but all other supplies are provided for a small fee of $25.

 For more information about the Bible Journaling Club, contact Christy Goranflo, firstname.lastname@example.org.

 The Teens for Christ Bible Club is for students 5th-12th grade.
 The club meets every Thursday in room 305 at 7:40am for a brief Bible study and prayer time.
 During this time, students are challenged through the study of Scripture to be lights for Christ in our school and in their community.